ashes-west/mms-goldpfanne/README.md

 - Safety Check Added Skillgame (Minigame to Config) for Macro or Bot Protection
 - He also Switched the Reward system to ServerSide
 - He also Edited the Reward System you can a less reward if you get 5 but can only carry 4 you will ge the 4 instead of nothing.
-- You now need BCC-Minigame if you Update to new version

 # Depencies